minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 decrease to a 0.01 level, with a 1000 USD increase in pro-environmental contribution increasing the probability of a pro-environmental vote by 0.00361 percent on average, ceteris paribus.
-The anti-environmental contribution coefficient however is not significant at all, yet the predictors are very good in explaining variations in the dependent variable, with an adjusted $R^2$ of 0.953.
+The anti-environmental contribution coefficient, however is not significant at all, yet the predictors are very good in explaining variations in the dependent variable, with an adjusted $R^2$ of 0.953.